 Working the Learning Parts of an Online Course

-There are other ways people offer and present online courses, like using Facebook as your central course hub, or placing them on course selling sites, like udemy.
-There are plenty of Learning Management Systems (LMS) out there ranging from WordPress plugins to full-blown platforms like Kajabi or others.
+There’re other ways people offer and present online courses, like using Facebook as your central course hub or placing them on course selling sites like Udemy.
+There are plenty of Learning Management Systems (LMS) out there, ranging from WordPress plugins to full-blown platforms like Kajabi or others.

-I’m thrilled with my selection of LifterLMS and continue to learn more about its functionality and features.
-But, perhaps the best thing Lifter does is allow full control of course creation, pay gateway functions, student management, and much more.
+I’m thrilled with my selection of LifterLMS and continue to learn more about its growing functionality and features.
+But, perhaps the best thing Lifter gives you is complete control of course creation, pay gateway functions, student management, and more.

-Lifter integrates with your WordPress.org site, giving you complete control within an easy-to-use framework.
+Lifter integrates with your WordPress.org site giving you course creation options within an easy-to-use framework.

-I’m experimenting with Beaver Builder, a page builder, to allow me to customize the look and feel for a BizShops learning site.
-This may be adding a can of worms to the operation but I’m definitely anal enough to not want the shared “stock” look of using the LifterLMS raw.
+I’m working with Beaver Builder, a page builder, to customize the look and feel for the BizShops WorkShops site.
+I’m likely adding a can of worms to the operation, but I’m definitely anal enough not to want the shared “stock” look of using LifterLMS raw.

-If you’re thinking about learning more about an LMS for your business, take this FREE course to see what Lifter’s all about.
-Or try it out for yourself with the FREE version until you’re ready to go bigger.
+If you’re thinking about learning more about an LMS for your business, try it out for yourself with the FREE version until you’re ready to go bigger.

-No matter which way you decide to go, the way you deliver your course has an impact on its success.
+No matter which way you decide to go, how you deliver your course impacts its success.

 First, “sticky content” happens on purpose.
 Not only is it about providing content students can put into action, but it’s even better if it becomes memorable somehow.

-The other important insight she stresses is NOT to overwhelm students, but instead, to break things into simple usable steps and concepts.
+Another important insight she stresses is NOT to overwhelm students but instead break things into simple, usable steps and concepts.
+Make them make progress!

 Mixing how you deliver course information allows flexibility for student-learners with potentially different learning styles.
-It also helps to alleviate monotony and instead keeps content fresh and interesting.
+It also helps to alleviate monotony and instead keeps content fresh and exciting.

 But, it means a lot of production work needs doing.
 I’m still figuring out processes and creating action stacks to streamline production work of different types.
-I have a long way to go in video production too.
-But embracing the challenges and having fun wallowing in creative processes can only lead to improvements in video formats and other content creation challenges.
+I have a long way to go in video production, sadly.
+But embracing the challenges and having fun wallowing in creative processes only leads to improvements with video content creation and other tech challenges.

-You can bet I plan to improve on each LIVE session and I do love the element of interaction the LIVE sessions provide.Mixing how you deliver course information allows flexibility for student-learners with potentially different learning styles. #onlinecourse Click To Tweet
+Although I’ve been practicing some, you can bet I plan to improve on each LIVE session.
+I honestly do love the element of interaction the LIVE sessions provide.Mixing how you deliver course information allows flexibility for student-learners with potentially different #learning styles. via @SueAnnBubacz Click To Tweet

 Making an impact, providing value, and transforming students in some way with your online course is a tall order.